Slugs (1988 film)

 Slugs, also referred to as Slugs: The Movie (Spanish: Slugs, Muerte Viscosa, lit.
-"Slugs, Slimy Death") is a 1988 English-language Spanish natural horror film directed by Juan Piquer Simon, and co-written by Simon with Ron Gantman.
+"Slugs, Slimy Death") is a 1988 English-language Spanish natural horror film directed by Juan Piquer Simón, and co-written by Simon with Ron Gantman.
 Based on the 1982 novel of the same name by Shaun Hutson, it tells the story of a small town whose locals are terrorised by aggressive carnivorous slugs.

 Plot

 In the fictional small town of Ashton, an alcoholic named Ron Bell is eaten alive late one night by a large swarm of carnivorous slugs in his living room.
 The following day, health inspector and sewer manager Mike Brady and Sheriff Reese head to Ron's home, preparing to deliver an eviction notice, only to discover his near-skinless body.
 Exploring the house, Mike finds multiple trails of slime leading from the basement, but he and Reese are unable to determine what exactly happened to Ron.
 Later that day, Mike and his friend and co-worker Don Palmer are called in to fix a blockage in the sewers, where Don discovers several animal carcasses stuck in the pipes.

 Meanwhile, local gardener Harold Morris puts on a gardening glove which, unbeknownst to him, has a slug hiding within, which starts eating his hand.
 As he thrashes about in pain, Harold accidentally knocks over some of his chemical jars, causing a fire which ignites a tank of gasoline, resulting in an explosion that kills him and his wife Jean.
 Upon returning home, Mike is informed of the deaths by his wife Kim, a high school teacher.
 They then both discover a group of abnormally large and aggressive slugs in their garden.
 Mike gathers some of the slugs in a jar and leaves them with the school's science teacher John Foley for investigation.
 During his investigations, Foley witnesses one of the slugs attack and eat the class hamster.
 Elsewhere in town, the slugs attack and eat two teenagers, and Mike's friend David unknowingly eats part of a slug that was hidden in a salad made by his wife.